FRC-7429-Convergence/Convergence-Web-Scouting/readme.md

-# Isotope Robotics Webportal
+# Isotope Robotics Scouting System

-FRC Team 9709 and Management Portal
+FRC Team 9709 Scouting System

 # Under The Hood:
 The project is ran on two different "servers", the react dev server and the express API server.
 Each server is coded in Javascript using two different types